aquantumreality/CNN-Task/README.md

 # CNN Task for Project Members:

 **Convolution Neural Networks are a core class of Neural Networks that are often operated on visual imagery.
-CNN architectures are commonly used for [Image Classification](https://www.thinkautomation.com/eli5/eli5-what-is-image-classification-in-deep-learning/), implement ResNet18 from scratch.**
+CNN architectures are commonly used for [Image Classification](https://www.thinkautomation.com/eli5/eli5-what-is-image-classification-in-deep-learning/), implement ResNet18 from scratch.
+Make your submission using the following steps:**
+- Fork and clone this Github repository.
+- Create a new branch and set its name to your “Name”.
+- Create a folder named "Name" (or Handle) in which you have all the contents of whatever submission you wanna make.
+- Merge your branch with the master branch.
+- Pull origin & add files, commit and push to fork.
+- Create pull request on main repo.

 Brownie Points for implementing any ResNet (takes block and layers)